erikaduan/aws_notes/README.md

     + Accelerated computing instances (GPUs?)
     + Storage optimized instances  (data storage applications)

++ Recommendation to run an EC2 instance across at least two avaiability zones within a region (availability zone is a proper subset of a region).
 + Elastic load balancing is based on a region and is used for EC2 scaling.
 Decoupled architecture from the front end and the back end.

 Elastic Load Balancing (distributes incoming internet traffic) and Amazon EC2 Auto Scaling are separate services, they work together to help ensure that applications running in Amazon EC2 can provide high performance and availability